ScialdoneLab/CIARA_python/README.md

 `python -m pip install ciara_python`

+Note: The package only works on UNIX / MacOS operating systems, not on Windows systems, due to the copy-on-write multiprocessing setup used.

 ## Tutorial

 First you load your dataset as a scanpy object and after normal preprocessing calculate the knn-network: